 Assess what your needs are for the space before seeking out products to buy.
 The secret is to understand what your frustrations are in your living space, what you consider the most important products to you and what your needs are for this product, before you style it.
 For example, if your sofa is the centre of your living room, think about multi-functional ways you can use your sofa.
 If you need to organize your clutter, consider sofas or sofa modules that can double as a storage unit.

 Once you've determined your budget, decide on the priority pieces you’d like to include in your space.

 Another tip to keep in mind when purchasing products is to consider what colour palettes suit your taste and space.
 Try these simple tips:

 - Color: Limiting your color palette to three hues creates a clean, cohesive look.
 You can try combining bright and neutral shades to create harmony and contrast.

 - Pattern: Add patterns and natural materials within your color palette.
 The colors will tie them together, while the different sizes will help create subtle interest.

 - Material: Texture brings it all together.
 Using natural materials like juke or rattan helps unite your palette and patterns all while adding soft warmth to your room.

 I think that shades of blue and natural materials and textures will be trending this season.
 Shades of blue such as indigo and denim can act as a baseline for other colour accents and is often a natural palette contrast for light and shadow.

 TEXTURE TRENDS FOR SUMMER

 Layers in textures and patterns can showcase more ranges and eclectic style.
 Natural materials like juke or rattan create raw, lightweight, and crisp textures within your space, and help unite your colour palette and patterns.
-By using neutral colours as a base, your space will feel more open.
-There’s also the added flexibility, as you can change the look of your space with the seasons by swapping out soft furnishings and accessories with seasonal colours.
+By using neutral colors as a base, your space will feel more open.
+There’s also the added flexibility, as you can change the look of your space with the seasons by swapping out soft furnishings and accessories with seasonal colors.